kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

     “mem attributes" : [
       “NUMA-MEM-AFFINITY-BIND-REQUIRED”, // If memory affinity requested, the CPU cores SHALL be from the same NUMA zone.
       "NUMA-MEM-AFFINITY-BIND-PREFERRED”, // If memory affinity requested, the CPU cores SHOULD be from the same NUMA zone.
-      “NUMA-MEM-AFFINITY-INTERLEAVE-REQUIRED”
+      “NUMA-MEM-AFFINITY-INTERLEAVE-REQUIRED” // If memory affinity requested, the CPU cores SHALL be from the all NUMA zone.
       ]
     // Possible memory attributes:  “NO-MEM-AFFINITY”, “NUMA-MEM-AFFINITY-INTERLEAVE-PREFERRED”, “HUGE_PAGE_SIZE_1M”, etc..

     // cpu and smt attributes
     “cpu attributes" : [
-              ["EXCLUSIVE", “CORE-SIBLING-REQUIRED"],
+              ["EXCLUSIVE", “CORE-SIBLING-REQUIRED"], // Use all logical cores on given physical cores to pack the processes.
-              [“EXCLUSIVE“, “CORE-SIBLING-DENIED],
+              [“EXCLUSIVE“, “CORE-SIBLING-DENIED], //
               ["SHARED"]
             ]
-    //Possible CPU attributes:
+    // Possible CPU attributes:
+    // "CORE-SIBLING-REQUIRED"  Use all logical cores on given physical cores to pack the processes, require sufficient siblings.
+    // “CORE-SIBLING-PREFERRED“ Maximize usage of sibling pairs on given physical cores.
-    // “CORE-SIBLING-PREFERRED“, “CORE-SIBLING-DENIED“ // Single use only.
+    // "CORE-SIBLING-DENIED" Single logical core use only.
 Full cores.
 Noting else on the platform will have access to this set of core(s).
-    // “EXCLUSIVE” // Full cores.
+    // “EXCLUSIVE” Full cores.
 Exclusively allocated to one pod.
 System services may use the cores too.
-    // “SHARED” // Default setting.
+    // “SHARED” Default setting.
 Set of core(s) or portions of cores shared with all users of the platform.

 ##### CCI Resource Manager Architecture

 CCI Resource Manager Architecture uses DRA resource class mechanism to identify drivers for a pod which has a resource claim.
-To ensure conflict-free coexistance of DRA drivers and CCI drivers, the registration of CCI drivers inside kubelet has to happen on separate socket - /var/run/cci.
+To ensure conflict-free co-existence of DRA drivers and CCI drivers, the registration of CCI drivers has to happen through unique registration handler analogue to other plugin frameworks (device plugins, dra, etc..).

-In the alpha version CCI will rely on DRA controller to handle scheduling of resource allocation requests expresed by the means of resource claim as described in  Sec.
+In the alpha version CCI will rely on DRA controller to handle scheduling of resource allocation requests expressed by the means of resource claim as described in  Sec.
 [Compute Specification Option].
 To ensure a correct functioning of the kubernetes scheduler CCI Resource manager will feed the pod resource server with the correct number of allocatable cpu and memory resources.
 In alpha phase pods which require CCI Drivers will provide cpu and memory resource specifications only through the claim mechanism.
 In post-alpha